 Those who consider themselves to be paleodieters of one variety or another (and there are many varieties) generally hold as a premise the human body has been poorly equipped by our evolutionary ancestors to handle high loads of carbs.
 In some cases paleodieters even eschew anything that a perceived Paleo Man would not have had access to.
 If our Neanderthal cousins at El Salt are any indication, this means eating a lot of cooked deer and goat.
 I certainly don’t know what the optimal human diet is at this point, but I will quote Sistiaga: “We are not living the way they were.”

-And I would add, they were not living the way their ancestors were.
-The Neanderthals were eating their own iteration of junk food, although, nothing as junky as modern humans are capable of eating.
+Moreover, I would add that they were not living the way their ancestors were.
+The Neanderthals were eating their own version of junk food, although, nothing as junky as modern humans are capable of eating.

 (1) Here is a excerpt from this ‘stomach goop‘ article.